PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

         Most arguments to `Deployment.build_from_flow` can be translated directly to `flow.deploy`, but here are some changes that you may need to make:

         - Replace `infrastructure` with `work_pool_name`.
-            - If you've used the `.publish_as_work_pool` method on your infrastructure block, you can use the name created work pool.
+            - If you've used the `.publish_as_work_pool` method on your infrastructure block, use the name of the created work pool.
         - Replace `infra_overrides` with `job_variables`.
         - Replace `storage` with a call to [`flow.from_source`](/api-ref/prefect/flows/#prefect.flows.Flow.deploy).
-            - `flow.from_source` will load your flow from a remote storage location and make it available to deploy.
+            - `flow.from_source` will load your flow from a remote storage location and make it deployable.
 Your existing storage block can be passed to the `source` argument of `flow.from_source`.

         Below are some examples of how to translate `Deployment.build_from_flow` to `flow.deploy`.